 X-rays - will provide a two-dimensional image of the overall structure of your pelvis.
 Although bursitis cannot be diagnosed from an X-ray, they are helpful in identifying other possible causes of pain and/or ruling out other conditions.

 Some other possible causes of pain that an x-ray can identify include instability, abnormal bone shapes (bone spurs or bone cysts), wear and tear on the joints, avulsion fractures (when a fragment of bone tears away from the main bone along with the muscle, tendon, or ligament as a result of trauma), dislocations, arthritis, calcium deposits in the bursa or joint, and/or other problems.
+An X-Ray can help rule out alternative causes of your hip pain (ie stress fracture, osteoarthritis).[2]

 MRI and CT Scans - Your doctor may also order an MRI (magnetic resonance imaging) or a CT (computed tomography) scan for more detailed information to help evaluate the soft tissues (bursa, muscles, tendons, ligaments, fascia, and other connective tissues) in and around your hip joint.
 They will show fluid next to the muscle, and may identify bursitis, tendinitis, inflammation, tears and other associated conditions.
+An MRI scan can confirm or rule out other hip pain-related causes, as an MRI will provide a detailed view of soft tissue in the hip.
+MRI scans can show damaged muscles, tendons and also detect swelling of a bursa.
+[2]

 Ultrasonography can confirm diagnosis and demonstrate tissue disruption or thickened tendons.
 It is good for identifying bursitis and excessive fluid in bursa, and/or eliminating other causes of pain.
+Although ultrasound is not used to diagnose hip bursitis, it can detect excess synovial fluid found in a swollen bursa.[2]

-Pain, swelling and inflammation in your hip are all symptomatic of hip bursitis. yet it is also important to consider that there are other conditions display symptoms of trochanteric bursitis.
+Pain, swelling and inflammation in your hip are all symptomatic of hip bursitis. yet it is also important to consider that there are MANY other conditions that display symptoms of trochanteric bursitis.
 You hip is a complicated joint with 5 bones, 17 muscles, numerous tendons, ligaments and bursae connecting your leg bone (femur), pelvis and spine all together.
 With so many connections of tissue to the bone it's easy to see why any pain in the hip can be bursitis or some other injury in the same area.
 You may even have bursitis AND another hip condition at the same time.
+The only way you can know for sure whether you have hip bursitis is if you get a proper diagnosis for the condition by your doctor.
+Some other hip injuries include: hip tendonitis, snapping hip syndrome, greater trochanteric pain syndrome, hip arthritis, labral tear, osteonecrosis, or a fractured hip.

 Hip tendonitis (tendinitis) is a condition where you experience pain, swelling and inflammation from damage or micro-tearing of one or more of the tendons in your hip.
 The tendons in your hip connect muscle to bone and when these tendons are injured they usually cause pain and tenderness at the front, side and back of your hip, and even into your buttocks as well.
 If you have hip tendonitis, you could be suffering from different kinds of tendonitis including iliotibial band (IT band) tendonitis, gluteus medius tendonitis, or hip flexor tendonitis (iliacus tendonitis or iliopsoas tendonitis).
+Iliopsoas tendinitis and/or bursitis are common during growth spurts when you are younger because your biomechanics are altered around the hip area.
+The tendons and muscles area tighten, the pelvis begins to tilt, and the rest of the lower body goes out of alignment.
+This can affect the lower back, hip joints, knees and your gait which can result in lower body joint issues.

 Greater trochanteric pain syndrome (GTPS) causes chronic pain on the side of the hip.
 Symptoms of GTPS include constant pain in the side hip that travels along the whole side of the thigh to the knee and occasionally below the knee and/or buttock.
 If you have this condition you will probably feel very specific points of tenderness on the outside of the hip.